bingmann/malloc_count/README.md

 The source code is published under the
-[MIT License (MIT)](http://opensource.org/licenses/MIT), which is also found in the header of all source files.</p>
+[MIT License (MIT)](http://opensource.org/licenses/MIT), which is also found in the header of all source files.

 ## Short Usage Guide ##